lroquec/kubernetes-proxmox/README.md

 sudo qm set 9000 --agent enabled=1
 ```

-Note: **Terraform is meant to manage the full life cycle of the VM, therefore we won't make any further changes to the VM**.

 ### Creating a Template from the VM

 Now that we have the Cloud-Init image imported, we can create a template from the VM.
 The following command will convert the VM with ID `9000` to a template: